Our story so far…

 In 2019, in recognition of the valuable national contribution the programme was making to the wellbeing of children, OPAL was awarded a quarter of a million pounds by Sport England.
 The goal of the funding has been to further improve the reach and quality of the programme and resources for schools.

 We have worked in special schools, PRU’s, infant and junior and even run a pilot for year 7 in secondary schools.
-We have supported the Play Friendly Schools project to improve play in schools across Europe and worked in many Canadian schools.
+We have supported the Play Friendly Schools project to improve play in schools across Europe, Asia and Canada.
+We have impacted the play lives of over one million children.

 What we have learnt from all of our work is that the need to play and the fundamentals of what makes a good play environment are universal, but the ability of any organisation to provide for the needs of children depends on their values and priorities, combined with their willingness and capacity to change.